AssassinLard/CS122DatabaseDevelopment/README.md

 From AL: Cleaned up the Repository, fixed the Database code
 PENDING: Status of employeeno as FOREIGN KEY
 PENDING: Connection between MySQL and HTML

+May 13, 2018
+From Alf: Added php connectivity to the admin_index.php file.
+NOTE: Php will only run natively with .php files so all files we need to use php with and access the database need to be in that format.
+They're essentially the same as .html files anyway so it shouldn't be too hard to understand.
+PENDING: Still don't know how to display the number of lates and absences in the faculty tab, so I'll leave that to Ricci muna.
+PENDING: Will probably convert the other files into .php files just in case.